wdk-docs/mkdocs-docs/source/user-guide/writing-your-docs.md

 [toc]: https://python-markdown.github.io/extensions/toc/

-#### Linking to images and media
+#### 链接到图像和媒体

 As well as the Markdown source files, you can also include other file types in your documentation, which will be copied across when generating your documentation site.
 These might include images and other media.

 For example, if your project documentation needed to include a [GitHub pages CNAME file] and a PNG formatted screenshot image then your file layout might look as follows:

 ```text
 mkdocs.yml